Valley History Explorer Hike #6: Riceville (Rattlesnake Lodge)

 Pack List: Bring water and a snack.
 Wear good hiking shoes and socks and long pants.
 You may also want sunscreen, a hat, hiking poles, rain gear, and any personal medications you may need.
 Please have all gear you are not wearing in a day pack to keep your hands free while hiking.
 Hiking poles will be especially important for this hike as there is a bit of a steep descent.

-UPDATE: In order to follow state regulations concerning the coronavirus, the Swannanoa Valley Museum has created new guidelines for its 2020 hikes.
-These guidelines and the 2020 hike schedule, will continue to evolve as the COVID situation changes.
-Please email firstname.lastname@example.org with any questions.
+Coronavirus Protocol: In order to follow county and state regulations concerning the coronavirus, the Swannanoa Valley Museum has created guidelines for its 2021 hikes.
+These guidelines and the 2021 hike schedule will continue to evolve as the COVID situation changes.
+Please email email@example.com with any questions.

 New hike guidelines: